Home

 Look at the Carpal Tunnel Surgery Statistics page for more information on severed nerves in Carpal Tunnel Surgery cases.
 Ouch.

 Again, I'm talking about 100% recovery.
-If it is going to take 1-3 months to recover, keep in mind that much of that recovery is recovering from the injury that surgery causes.
+If it is going to take 2-6 months or more to recover, keep in mind that much of that recovery is recovering from the injury that surgery causes.

 And what if you could fully recover using other methods?